 Profilm3D surface profiler provides sub-nanometer vertical resolution using vertical-scanning interferometry (VSI) and phase-shifting interferometry (PSI).
 Software capabilities include measurements for surface roughness, topography, and step heights.
 Common roughness parameters can also be measured on both flat or curved surfaces.

 The Phenom ProX desktop SEM includes an optical color camera and an elemental identification feature with fully integrated EDS that will enhance our current analysis capabilities.
 Advantages of the Phenom ProX system include easy operation and simple sample preparation.
 A wide range of sample types, such as metals, polymers and biologicals, can be viewed at magnifications between 80x to 130,000x.
 Samples up to 32 mm in diameter and 100 mm in height can be loaded in less than 30 seconds.
 The Phenom ProX system includes a 19 inch flat panel touch screen monitor which is used to view, compare, and measure sample images at a maximum 2048 x 2048 pixel resolution.
 Images can also be saved to a USB flash drive for future use.
-The Phenom ProX is a very compact, quiet, and low maintenance addition to the lab.
+The Phenom ProX is a very compact, quiet, and a low maintenance addition to the lab.

 The Hitachi S-4700 FE-SEM is a cold field emission high resolution scanning electron microscope.
 The FE-SEM has a magnification range between 30x and 500,000x.
 Spatial resolution of up to 1.5 nm at 15 kV, 12 mm WD and 2.5 nm at 1 k, 2.5 mm WD.
 Digital images may be acquired in BMP, TIFF, or JPEG file formats.
 Elemental analysis of a sample can be performed using EDAX Energy-Dispersive X-Ray Spectroscopy capabilities.
-(User Instructions)
+(User Instructions) \ Sample Holder Assembly Video

 With the Empyrean, PANalytical has set the new standard for a multipurpose diffractometer.
 In developing the ultimate X-ray platform for the analysis of powders, thin films, nanomaterials and solid objects, the PANalytical R&D team has redesigned all key components of the X-ray diffractometer from the ground up.
 It is PANalytical's answer to the challenges of modern materials research, where the lifetime of a diffractometer is considerably longer than the horizon of any research project.